 PSHE is a vital part of our whole school approach to pupil's wider development, which is also supported by promoting positive relationships, increasing pupil's self-esteem, encouraging teamwork and effective group enquiry, enabling young people to make positive lifestyle choices, helping pupils to deal with emotions appropriately and encouraging right choices.

-The children are taught Key Objectives taken from the PSHE Matters Programmes of Study, developed by Derbyshire County Council and supplement with resources from Nottingham Diocese and The Catholic Education Services.
+The children are taught Key Objectives taken from the Ten Ten Plus Programmes of Study, which is a Diocesan approved scheme.

 These key objectives are taken from three overlapping and linked 'Core Themes' as follows:

 Health and wellbeing